CACFP Meal Patterns

 Resources

-The following resources provide supplemental information for the CACFP MP.
+The following resources provide supplemental information for the CACFP Meal Patterns (MP).
 Materials include tip sheets, USDA training tools, and additional best practice resources for implementing the CACFP MP.

 General Resources